virgili0/Virgilio/serving/purgatorio/fundamentals/python-fundamentals/python-fundamentals.md

 ---
 title: Python Fundamentals
 author: clone95
-description: Learn Python, the powerful scientific programming language that is the de fact standard in the field of Data Science.
+description: Learn Python, the powerful scientific programming language that is the _de facto standard_ in the field of Data Science.
 ---

 # Python Fundamentals